yoraji/Cube/README.md

 - **Animation**: Continuous rotation using trigonometric functions
 - **Frame Rate**: ~60 FPS (8ms delay between frames)

-The program uses 3D rotation matrices and perspective projection to transform 3D coordinates to 2D screen coordinates, creating the illusion of rotating cubes
+The program uses 3D rotation matrices and perspective projection to transform 3D coordinates to 2D screen coordinates, creating the illusion of rotating cubes in terminal space.